recitale/recitale/docs/configuration.rst

 Themes
 ~~~~~~

-Prosopopée supports different themes.
+recitale supports different themes.
 As for now, only 3 themes are available:

  * the default one called "exposure"
  * "material" based on materialcss